dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

 ![image5_Q1](static/media/image5.png)

 Data element: What.
-Correct
-**Feedback**: Correct!
+Feedback for correct answer: Correct!
 Data element is one of the DHIS2 building blocks and it represents what is been counted.

 Organisation unit: Where.
-Correct
-**Feedback**: Correct!
+Feedback for correct answer: Correct!
 Organisation unit is one of the DHIS2 building blocks and it represents the geographical dimension of the data.

 Period: When.
-Correct
-**Feedback**: Correct!
+Feedback for correct answer: Correct!
 Period is one of the DHIS2 building blocks and it represents when data were collected.

 Data capture app: Error
-**Feedback**: No, the data capture app is not a DHIS2 building block.
+Feedback: No, the data capture app is not a DHIS2 building block.

-General incorrect **Feedback**: No, this item does not belong here.
+General incorrect Feedback: No, this item does not belong here.

 #### Where: Organisation Unit